Tianyi0608/tianyizhang/_pages/about.md

 ---
 I am in search of a Ph.D. position in 2024, preferably in America.

-I am <b>fascinated by reasoning</b> and currently engaged in <b>causality described in pre- and post-conditions</b> (referring to our <a href="https://tianyi0608.github.io/tianyizhang/files/proc2pddl.pdf">PROC2PDDL</a> paper).
-If you are interested in this, feel free to email me.
+I am <b>fascinated by reasoning</b> and currently engaged in <b>causality described in pre- and post-conditions</b> (referring to our <a href="https://tianyi0608.github.io/tianyizhang/files/proc2pddl.pdf">PROC2PDDL</a> paper).</br>If you are interested in this, feel free to email me.
 I would be very glad to talk about it.&#128515;

 **<font size=5>Highest Education:</font>**